 Defenses in DUI Property Damage Cases in Tampa, FL

-Despite the seriousness of the accusation, in DUI cases with Property Damage, certain defense are more likely to be available, including:
+Despite the seriousness of the accusation, in DUI cases with Property Damage under Section 316.193(3)(c)1, F.S., certain types of unique defense are more likely to be available, including:

-- Crash Report Privilege -The accident report privilege under Florida law provides immunity to a person making a statement during the course of an accident or crash investigation including during a DUI with property damage investigation in Florida.
+- Crash Report Privilege -The accident report privilege under Florida law provides immunity to a person making a statement during an accident or crash investigation, including during a DUI with property damage investigation in Florida.

-- Roadside Agility Exercises – During a DUI investigation, the law enforcement officer may request that the driver get out of the vehicle and perform certain field sobriety exercises.
-If the investigation takes place after a car crash with property damage then the results may not accurate to the extent they are impacted by the driver being "shook up” or injured from the crash.
+- Roadside Agility Exercises – During a DUI investigation, the law enforcement officer may request that the driver leave the vehicle and perform certain field sobriety exercises.
+If the investigation occurs after a car crash with property damage, the results may not be accurate to the extent they are impacted by the driver being “shaken up” or injured.

-- Intervening Cause Defense – If the defendant’s conduct did not cause or contribute to the property damage, or if another unexpected cause contributed to the damage then an intervening cause defense may exist in the case.
+- Intervening Cause Defense – If the defendant’s conduct did not cause or contribute to the property damage, or if another unexpected cause contributed to the damage, an intervening cause defense may exist.

-If you have been arrested in Tampa or Hillsborough County, FL, for DUI, contact an experienced attorney to discuss ways to fight this serious charge.
+If you have been arrested in Tampa or Hillsborough County, FL, for DUI with personal injury or property damage under Florida Statute Section 316.193(3), contact an experienced attorney to discuss ways to fight this serious charge.

 We fight DUI cases involving a breath test, blood test, urine test, or refusal to submit to testing.
 Whether this is your first DUI or a second or subsequent arrest, we can help.